E-Rinaudo/first_solo_projects/README.md

 [![Gmail][Gmail-shield]][Gmail-url]

 A collection of my first Python projects that I completed independently while studying Python Crash Course by Eric Matthes.
-Each subdirectory is dedicated to a specific project category.s
+Each subdirectory is dedicated to a specific project category.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents